llvm/llvm-project/llvm/docs/CommandGuide/llvm-objcopy.rst

  For MachO objects, ``<section>`` must be formatted as ``<segment name>,<section name>``.

+.. option:: --dump-offload-bundle=<URI>

+ Dump the HIP Offload Bundle entry specified by the URI syntax given, into a code object file.

 .. option:: --enable-deterministic-archives, -D

  Enable deterministic mode when copying archives, i.e. use 0 for archive member